INCATools/ontology-access-kit/docs/howtos/use-oak-expression-language.rst

 STDIN
 ^^^^^

-You can also use the special filename ``-`` to read from standard input.
+You can also use the special file name ``-`` to read from standard input.
 For example:

 .. code-block::